 Notwithstanding Section 87302, a member of a board or commission of a newly created agency shall file a statement at the same time and in the same manner as those individuals required to file pursuant to Section 87200.
-A member shall file his or her statement pursuant to Section 87302 once the agency adopts an approved conflict-of-interest code.
+A member shall file the member's statement pursuant to Section 87302 once the agency adopts an approved conflict of interest code.